Remember the teacher you wish to meet again, at least once.

 I had tears in my eyes.
 And I knew I had to run, for if he saw them, he would ridicule me for that.
 With my head down, I took the notebook and trudged towards my seat.

-Ten years down the line, one of my writeups was published by an online journal of an American University.
+Ten years down the line, one of my story was published by an online literary journal of an American University.
+(Not a big achievement, but considerable for someone who for a major part of life, never wrote anything beyond the homework.)

 I don’t know why but I had an intense longing to share this little achievement with him.
 The feeling wasn’t benign, as I could feel bitter emotions behind that longing.
 I wanted to show him, that he was not right, that I could write, write good enough for it to be published by a university.